sebastiannicolajsen/WorldSimulator/project/themes/week-1/readme.md

 - K1-2d.
 Rabbits' age determines how much energy they have.
 - K1-2e.
 Rabbits can reproduce.
 - K1-2f.
 Rabbits can dig holes, or share existing holes with other rabbits.
 Rabbits can only be linked to one hole.
 - K1-2g.
-Rabbits seek towards their holes when evening comes, where they sleep.
+Rabbits seek towards their holes when evening comes, where they sleep **[2]**.
 It is not a requirement that rabbits reach their holes.

 ## Rabbit holes
 - K1-3a.
 Holes can either be inserted when the input files describe this, or dug by rabbits.
 Holes are randomly placed when they are included in an input file.